alinajm7/Haptisense/software/unity_packages/haptic_device_controller/ver02 - Device with dual_esp32s3_alink02/README.md

 1. **Create an Empty GameObject:**
    - In your scene, create an empty GameObject.
-   - Add the `MicroControllerCommunicationManager` component to this GameObject.
+   - Add the `MicroControllerCommunicationManager` & `ActuatorDataSender` components to this GameObject.

+Note about `MicroControllerCommunicationManager`:
    This component manages communication with the haptic device.
 The microcontroller expects a string that starts with `@` and ends with `#`.
 Use the following commands:
    - `@B#` to turn on the reading inputs process.
    - `@F#` to turn off the reading inputs process.

    This device has 58 actuators.
 The input should be an array of 580 numeric digits (58 sets of 10), where the first 5 digits indicate the low duration, and the second 5 digits indicate the high duration.
-Including the starting, ending characters, and a null terminator, the total transmission length is 582 characters.
+Including the starting, ending characters, and a null terminator, the total transmission length is 583 characters.

-  **Note:** If either the low duration or high duration is set to `0`, the microcontroller will consider it an error and safely turn off the actuator.
-To function correctly, you can send values close to zero but not exactly zero.
+  **Note:** If either the low duration or high duration is set to `0`, the microcontroller will consider it an error and keeps actuators turned off.
+To function correctly, low duration value can be any values but zero.

+Note about `ActuatorDataSender`:
+     Required for collecting actuators array info from all the available actuatorsManagers in the scene and combine them together and send it to the DeviceControllManager.

 ### 2. Setting Up the Actuator Manager